 I previously posted a gingerbread cookie recipe here at GAGF.
 However, over the years, I’ve realized that the more I make this specific recipe the less I like it.

-First of all I think the recipe above lacks enough molasses and I wasn’t getting the spices perfect.
-Secondly, while it can turn out softer, chewier cookies, if you mess up and leave said cookies in the oven for a few seconds too long, you’re sunk.
+The recipe above lacks enough molasses and I wasn’t getting the spices perfect.
+Also, while it can turn out softer, chewier cookies, if you mess up and leave said cookies in the oven for a few seconds too long, you’re sunk.
 Also, if you want to get into aesthetics, the color of these cookies is not great.
-All-in-all, somewhere along the way I decided I hated this recipe - sorry if you made them and felt the same way.
+All-in-all, somewhere along the way I decided I didn’t like this recipe much – sorry if you made them and felt the same way.

 Bonus, the dough is extremely easy to work with; not stiff or sticky at all.